JoelDore/JoelDore/README.md

 <div align="center">

-## Welcome!
+# Thanks for visiting!

 🚙 Currently travelling the country with my wife and cat
-🌱 Quickly developing my skills at UNH Coding Bootcamp
+🌱 Quickly developing an abundance of skills at UNH Coding Bootcamp

 ⬇️ Check out some of my projects below ⬇️